On This Day In History: Mysterious Death Of White Queen Anne Neville – On Mar 16, 1485

 On June 11, 1456, Anne Neville was born at Warwick Castle, the younger daughter of Richard Neville, the 16th Earl of Warwick, and Anne Beauchamp.
 As a young girl, she spent most of her life at Middleham Castle in North Yorkshire with her elder sister Isabel and Richard of Gloucester, the youngest brother of King Edward IV.
 He came to Middleham to learn all the social and political skills required by a royal prince.
 There, he met Anne, but no records of their reaction to each other.

 In 1461, Warwick secured the throne for Edward IV and deposed Henry VI (a monarch who became king of England at nine months old, king of France at ten months old, and lost the French throne once and the English throne twice).
 He married Anne to Henry's young son Edward, but her marriage did not last long.
-By 1470, he had begun to find Edward intolerable and decided to restore Henry VI, placing him back on the throne.
+By 1470, he had begun to find Edward intolerable and decided to restore Henry VI to the throne.

 Warwick and Prince Edward were killed in the Battle of Tewksbury, one of the decisive battles of the Wars of the Roses.
 (1471) against Edward IV's army, and thus, Anne lost her father and her husband in one day.